dare2defy/metalancer/README.md

 * We've added Truffle deployment and configuration scripts for a turn-key launch of the Balancer on Evmos, including detailed tutorial on launching a single node local testnet.
 Previsously, there were only unit tests available as a source of information on how to deploy Balancer.
 * We've added an ERC20 Wrapped Photon contract to support trading Photons, a native EVMos token.
 * We've rewamped balance retrival mechanism that relied on a custom multicall with no source code available.
 Balancer uses a custom multicall contract, which is not in Balancer's Github repo.
 This is a major show stopper for deployment of Balancer to Evmos.
 Our fork does not require this contract anymore.
-* We've introduced a spaceship to the frontpage to motivate you to build the next-big-DeFi protocol for Evmos ☺️
+* We've introduced a spaceship to the frontpage to motivate you to build the next-big-DeFi-protocol for Evmos ☺️

 # Configuring and running Balancer locally